 The Police Department serves youth in the city through a designated school safety officer.
 You can dispose of old, unused medications during regular business hours at the Park Hills Police Dept. The department provides information for teens, and methods to help secure your computer.
-You can also learn of ways to safeguard your family, and to protect your home.
+You can also learn of ways to safeguard your family and to protect your home.

-Please report any suspicious eletronic solicitations aimed at children immediately.
-If you wish to receive e-mail notice of sex offenders re-locating near you, click here to receive reports from the State Highway Patrol.
+Please report any suspicious electronic solicitations aimed at children immediately.
+If you wish to receive e-mail notification of sex offenders re-locating near you, you may click here to receive reports from the State Highway Patrol.
 Check the Missouri Sex Offender Registration List regarding adults involved in the activities of your children.
 The National registry makes searches possible by name to identify area newcomers who may not have registered locally yet.

-Business managers can call our business officer, Detective Kurtz with routine security questions pertaining to commercial operations.
+Business managers can call our business office with routine security questions pertaining to commercial operations.

-Annually, the police department responds to an average of 14,490 calls for service.
+The Park Hills Police Department responds to an average of 14,490 calls for service.
 The 2015 Uniform Crime Report showed Park Hills as the 199th safest city in the U.S. You can view Park Hills and other Missouri city reports of their FBI statistics here.
 The 2014 statistical report is also available through the F.B.I.
 The 2011 Uniform Crime Report for Park Hills may be viewed by clicking here.